Planning for the Incapacity or Death of a Business Owner

 Small Business Owners: Misconceptions About Estate Planning

-estate planningIn “Estate Planning Misconceptions of Small Business Owners” on our estate planning blog, I recently discussed the most common misconceptions that small business owners have about estate planning.
+estate planningIn “Estate Planning Misconceptions of Small Business Owners” on our estate planning blog, we recently discussed the most common misconceptions that small business owners have about estate planning.

 These misconceptions involve: wills; trusts and trust funding; asset distribution to heirs and beneficiaries; protection for yourself and your assets while you are living and after your death; probate; and succession planning for your business.